-We love Pork Tenderloin with Mushroom Sauce recipe.
-It happens to be one of those recipes that we make time and time again.
-Not only is it quick and easy to make but it tastes really great too.
-It looks like you fussed for hours instead it is dinner on the table in no time.
+We love this Pork Tenderloin with Mushroom Sauce recipe, and it happens to be one of those recipes that we very often.
+Not only is it quick and easy to make but it tastes great too.

 It was a great exercise as it rekindled a passion that has been napping for a bit.
 I have been having a tough time getting my shooting grove back on after a busy Fall full of work.
 As well, the time I put into making this recipe, reminded me of how much I love this Pork Tenderloin with Mushroom Sauce.
 It comes together nicely and is so enjoyable.
 I use an assortment of mushrooms so every time is different.
 I want you to do the same.
 Pick your favorite ones and make this recipe yours.
 If you drink wine, pour a glass, and take your time making it.
 The love will definitely shine through in the final dish.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats and then we can pull a chair up to your virtual table!